stipptracie/MINTmarketPlace/ProjectProposal.md

 ## Research Questions to Answer:

-What new technology should we include:
+What new technology should we include?
-Upload feature interact - IPFS
+Can we get our smart contracts to use IPFS?
-Implement reward for minting
+Can we implement reward for minting?
-Make auction for NFT if time allows, then give winner ICO
+Can we create an auction for NFT creation then give winner ICO?

 Rough Breakdown of Tasks: